societe-generale/arch-unit-maven-plugin/README.md

 Since v2.8.0, we can exclude something like `generated-sources`, even if the code ends up in the same package(S) as the regular code.
 See the discussion in https://github.com/societe-generale/arch-unit-maven-plugin/pull/44 for more details

+## Disable fallback for wrongly configured paths

+When no class files have been found using the configured paths, all folders of the current maven module are scanned for analysable classes.
+This could be a problem in multi-module projects when some modules do not contain analyzable code (e.g. for packaging of web applications).

+This behavior can be disabled by setting the optional `fallbackToRootDirectory` element of the configuration to `false`.

 ## Contribute !

 If you want to make changes in the Maven specific behavior, don't hesitate to open on issue on this repository and/or create a pull request.